Get,

 Introduction:

 Over the past few decades, yoga has been performed by people from all walks of life.
-Youngsters, old-aged, famous personalities, and homemakers have been undergoing yoga training.
+Youngsters, older, famous personalities, and homemakers have been undergoing yoga training.
 Yoga has become a multi-billion-dollar profit-making industry for many people.
 Yoga has been popularised in the West, and according to the statistics, about 16 million Americans perform yoga every year.
 Several entrepreneurs brand their style of yoga.
 Yoga broadly comprises asanas (postures) and pranayamas (techniques for breathing control).1 Prasarita Padottanasana is one type of yoga or asana that benefits humans.
 Let us look at the health benefits of prasarita padottanasana.

 What is Prasarita Padottanasana?